awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 **Important**
 Start with the Amazon Route 53 hosted zone that has the same domain name \(such as example\.com\) as the white label name servers \(such as ns1\.example\.com\)\.

-1. Update the SOA record by replacing the name of the Amazon Route 53 name server with the name of one of your white label name servers
+1. Update the SOA record by replacing the name of the Route 53 name server with the name of one of your white label name servers

    **Example**

-   Replace the name of the Amazon Route 53 name server:
+   Replace the name of the Route 53 name server:

    `ns-2048.awsdns-64.net. hostmaster.example.com.
 1 7200 900 1209600 60`